bryancatanzaro/copperhead.github.com/index.md

 {% endhighlight %}

-In this example, when axpy is called, the Copperhead runtime intercepts the call and compiles the function to CUDA and OpenMP, respectively.
-It also converts the input arguments to cuarray objects managed by the runtime, which are lazily copied to and from heterogeneous memory spaces.
+In this example, when `axpy` is called, the Copperhead runtime intercepts the call and compiles the function to CUDA and OpenMP, respectively.
+It also converts the input arguments to `cuarray` objects managed by the runtime, which are lazily copied to and from heterogeneous memory spaces as needed.
 The programmer specifies the execution place explicitly.
 Compilation is cached to minimize runtime overhead.

 Contributors